 Your partner can’t apply for a family visa if you came to the UK after 31 December 2020 and applied to the EU Settlement Scheme as a family member.
 If you’re in this situation, you’ll need to wait until you get settled status before your partner can apply for a family visa.

-If you're in the UK on a student visa, your partner will have to apply as a dependant of a student visa holderon GOV.UK.
+If you’re in the UK on a student visa, your partner will have to apply as a dependant of a Tier 4 visa holder on GOV.UK.

 If you’re a refugee or have humanitarian protection, your partner will need to apply for family reunion on GOV.UK.